 Dr. Bartholomew Snow, a psychiatrist, is treating a man with emotional problems who, it turns out, is a brilliant scientist being pursued by different international powers and their operatives.
 Snow soon finds himself caught in the middle and out of desperation, he falls in with a mysterious and beautiful woman named Vicky Vincenti.
 But is she helping him, or is she yet another sinister figure out to manipulate him?Written by

-After being kidnapped and blindfolded, Rock Hudson is driven past a lake with a gaggle of geese nearby.
-He later thinks this was the sound of the guests at a cocktail party- until he retraces his route and discovers the actual source of the sounds.
-This idea was borrowed by the producers of Sneakers in 1992 when Robert Redford is kidnapped, blindfolded, and also thinks the sound of the geese he passed while blindfolded where people at a cocktail party.
+After being kidnapped and blindfolded, Rock Hudson (I) is driven past a lake with a gaggle of geese nearby.
+He later thinks this was the sound of the guests at a cocktail party--until he retraces his route and discovers the actual source of the sounds.
+This idea was borrowed by the producers of Sneakers (1992) when Robert Redford (I) is kidnapped, blindfolded and also thinks the sound of the geese he passed while blindfolded were people at a cocktail party.
 See more »

 Was this review helpful to you?